 - The deed must be signed in the presence of two witnesses, each of whom must also sign the deed.

 These are basic requirements.
 In practice, these requirements only lay a foundation for how deeds are actually prepared.
-The specifics of the deed—such as the type of warranty—depend a great deal on the language that is included in the deed.
+The specifics of the deed—such as the type of warranty—depend a great deal on the language included in the deed.
 For example, a Florida quitclaim deed form will use language that differs from a Florida warranty deed or special warranty deed form.
 Similarly, a Florida lady bird deed form will use different language than a deed that is intended to immediately transfer the property.

-Florida’s recording requirements are described in Fla.
+Florida’s recording requirements are listed in Fla.
 Stat. § 695.26:

 - The deed must contain the names and mailing address of the current owners of the property (grantors) and the new owners of the property (grantees).

 - The deed must be signed by each current owner (grantor) and witness.